miarez/php-elasticsearch-dsl-query-builder/README.md

 Aims to help prevent having to dig through a JSON to create a DSL query.
 Paired with the right IDE, the autocomplete functionality of the IDE helps know which operations can be bound to which parts of the query.

-- Note: This Library is a work in process, and much of the functionality has not yet been contributed
+Note: This Library is a work in process, and much of the functionality has not yet been contributed.
 ## To Do
 * Nested Aggregation Filters
+* Composite Functionality
+* Script Aggregations
+* Cardinality, sum case when, etc

 ## Usage